davs3275/sbs/med/collier.md

 other misfortunes had been really evils, they would have provided against them too, and furnished man with capacity to avoid them.
-But how can that which cannot make the man worse make his life so ?
+But how can that which cannot make the man worse make his life so?
-I can never be persuaded that the universal Nature neglected these matters through want of knowledge, or, having that, yet lacked the power to prevent or correct the error ; or that Nature should commit such a fault, through want of power or skill, as to suffer things, really good and evil, to happen promiscuously to good and bad men.
-Now, living and dying, honour and infamy, pleasure and pain, riches and poverty all these things are the common allotment of the virtuous and vicious, because they have nothing intrinsically noble or base in their nature ; and, therefore, to speak properly, are neither good nor
+I can never be persuaded that the universal Nature neglected these matters through want of knowledge, or, having that, yet lacked the power to prevent or correct the error; or that Nature should commit such a fault, through want of power or skill, as to suffer things, really good and evil, to happen promiscuously to good and bad men.
+Now, living and dying, honour and infamy, pleasure and pain, riches and poverty all these things are the common allotment of the virtuous and vicious, because they have nothing intrinsically noble or base in their nature; and, therefore, to speak properly, are neither good nor

 ---
-2.12 Consider how quickly all things are dissolved and resolved ; the bodies and substances themselves into the matter and substance of the world, and their memories into its general age and time.
+2.12 Consider how quickly all things are dissolved and resolved; the bodies and substances themselves into the matter and substance of the world, and their memories into its general age and time.
 Consider, too, the objects of sense, particularly those which charm